ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 ### Video calls

-To facilitate coordination we suggest you set up a [jitsi room](https://meet.jit.si/) or use zoom / [a permanent skype group](https://support.skype.com/en/faq/FA34799/how-do-i-create-a-group-chat-in-skype-on-desktop) / google hangout or some similar service so you can interact live with all project members where ever they are.
+To facilitate coordination we suggest you set up a [jitsi room](https://meet.jit.si/) or use zoom / [a permanent skype group](https://support.skype.com/en/faq/FA34799/how-do-i-create-a-group-chat-in-skype-on-desktop) / google hangout or some similar service so you can interact live with all project members wherever they are.

 ### Suggested meeting time
 We recommend you have at least daily video meetings with your team members to organize things and keep track of progress.